-The IKF has established a network of contacts in many countries and actively promotes the game by transfering knowledge internationally by exchange programmes and inviting selected korfball players, coaches, and administrators to its training courses in order to create a stable local structure in all 69 affiliated countries – see under IKF Members – on which a flourishing korfball organisation can be built.
-Keypoint in the IKF Strategy is youth development in all member countries.
+The IKF has established a network of contacts in many countries and actively promotes the game by transferring knowledge by exchange programmes and inviting selected korfball players, coaches, and administrators to its educations courses in order to create a stable local structure in all affiliated countries – see under IKF Members – on which a flourishing korfball organisation can be built.
+Key point in the IKF strategy is the youth development in all member countries.

 The IKF is organised in five Continental Confederations – IKF Africa, IKF Americas, IKF Asia, IKF Europe and IKF Oceania – since 2011.

 The IKF General Meeting is the highest authority in the IKF.
-The IKF is managed on a daily base by the IKF Executive Committee – 8 members – and the IKF Council – 12 members.
+The IKF is managed on a daily base by the IKF CEO, who reports to the IKF Executive Committee – 8 members – and the IKF Council – 12 members.

 For an elaborate explanation of the IKF organisational structure and responsibilities of committees, click here.